chill-uk/matter-qr-app/README.md

 - Extract the `MT:` Matter setup payload
 - Derive the manual pairing code

-#### If Decoding Fails

-If photo upload does not find a QR code, use your phone or another QR scanning app to read the code, copy the `MT:` value, and paste it directly into the `MT:` text field in the app.
-You must use a 3rd party app to scan the QR code as the apple built in one will try and pair your device.

-#### Live Camera Scan Notes

-- Live camera scanning depends on browser camera support

 ### Inspect

 - Parse common Matter onboarding fields such as: